 (1866 - 1869), near Tierra Amarilla

-Located on the Rio Chama southwest of town.
+Located on the Rio Chama southwest of town, near La Puente.
 Originally named Camp Plummer until 1868.
 Became the Ute and Apache Indian Agency in 1872, and then consolidated with the Pueblo Indian Agency in 1878.
 The Agency was closed in 1881.
+Site is private property.